szabgab/rust.code-maven.com/pages/rust-update-2024-06-17.md

 | 2024.06.17 | 116        | 68,126  |  2,926 |

 This is 4.4% growth in 3 month or roughly 20% annually.
 I think that is a very impressiv growth.
-Using the git commits one could check the changes in the specific groups, but it seems that groups that organize events get many new members while others that don't organize event may also loose a few.
+Using the git commits one could check the changes in the specific groups, but it seems that groups that organize events get many new members while others that don't organize event may also lose a few.

 The two largest Rust groups are the [Rust London User Group](https://www.meetup.com/rust-london-user-group/) (3,223) and [Rust NYC](https://www.meetup.com/rust-nyc/) (3,041).
-These are also the only groups with more than 3000 members.
+These are also the only groups with more than 3,000 members.

-The 3rd would be the [Code-Mavens](https://www.meetup.com/code-mavens/) group (2,949) that I use to organize virtual events, however it is not a purely Rust group so
+The 3rd largest group would be the [**Code-Mavens**](https://www.meetup.com/code-mavens/) group with 2,949 member that I use to organize virtual events.
+However, it is not a purely Rust group so
 I did not include it in the list.

-The smallest group is [Rust in Israel](https://www.meetup.com/rust-in-israel/) (18 members) that I created on this Sunday.
+The smallest group is [**Rust in Israel**](https://www.meetup.com/rust-in-israel/) (18 members) that I created on this Sunday.
 It will grow.

 For full details, see of [Rust User Groups](/user-groups).